CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 Since Keycloak has internally implemented the handling for such requests from identity providers, we are all set to proceed to the entry point of our application, whether it's `http://localhost:9000` (Docker Compose) or `http://127.0.0.1/ (Minikube)`.
 Note that these are the redirect URI values we configured when we registered the `backend-for-frontend` service as a security client to Keycloak server.

-So the browser will navigate to the base URL, we need to come up with a script that checks the authentication status from the gateway server.
+After the successful authentication the browser will navigate to the base URL.
+We need to come up with a script that checks the authentication status from the gateway server.

 ```jsx
 export const AuthProvider = ({ children }) => {